Skip to main content

 #

-~/claudecode/projects/whisper/transcribe "./recording.m4a" --model large-v3 --language nl
+~/claudecode/projects/whisper/transcribe "./recording.m4a" --quality fast --language nl

-# With vocabulary prompt for your domain
+# With a manual vocabulary prompt for a known domain

 ~/claudecode/projects/whisper/transcribe "./recording.m4a" \